Skewwl/reading-notes/class_38.md

 ### Why use Redux middleware?

 - Redux middleware extends the functionality of Redux by allowing developers to intercept actions before they reach the reducer.
-It provides a way to handle asynchronous actions, perform side effects (like logging or analytics), and modify actions before they reach the reducers.
+It provides a way to handle asynchronous actions, and modify actions before they reach the reducers.

 ### Consider the Redux Async Data Flow Diagram.
 Describe the flow in your own words.